Master in Electrical and Computer Engineering

 In the fall students must complete a total of 30 credit hours over two semesters.
 Core courses must total a minimum of 12 credits.

 In the spring Students must complete a total of 30 credit hours over two semesters.
 Core courses must total a minimum of 12 credits.
 During the Spring Semester, Physical Computing and Bayesian Estimation & Learning are required courses.
-You will be able to chose between five and six credits from the other Technical Courses.
+You will be able to choose between five and six credits from the other Technical Courses.

 M.Eng Application Timeline